MATF-RG19/RG20-super-hexagon-clone/README.md

 ### Linux and OS X

-For both Linux and OS X command is the same, you just run: `make`

 In order to sucessfully build Linux version, go to branch `linux-build` before you actually try to build the game.
+Additionaly, you'll need GLUT library, if you haven't installed it already, since it usually doesn't come by default.

+#### Installing GLUT (on most common distros)
+`sudo apt-get install freeglut3-dev` on Ubuntu
+`sudo pacman -S freeglut` on Arch
+`yum install freeglut` on Fedora

+- In order to build the code, you can just run: `make`
+- In order to run the code, you can just run `make run` or just directly run `./main.out`

+### OS X

+`GLUT` library should be available without any additional installations.

+- In order to build the code, you can just run: `make`
+- In order to run the code, you can just run `make run` or just directly run `./main.out`

 ### Windows